baojason/RaspberryPi-FreeRTOS/README.md

 ## Try on Raspberry Pi Zero W

 I tried this on a Raspberry Pi Zero W and it works.
 As soon as the power is turn on, the LED connected to GPIO 16 blinks.
+I then did a minor modification on main.c that have two LEDs (adding another one on GPIO 12) blinks together.
+This is to simulate a police car siren lights with red and blue color.
 Like below picture:

 ![Raspberry Pi Zero W with FreeRTOS](/demo_rpi0w.png)